openmorphics/hardware/docs/backends/riscv.md

 ## Notes

-- M1 uses scalar C codegen; RVV vectorization and richer runtime will follow.
+- The backend emits a scalar fallback by default.
+With the `riscv-v` feature enabled, it additionally emits RVV intrinsics guarded by `__riscv_vector`, preserving full backward compatibility with older toolchains.
-- Control-plane profile will emit device control code once the MMIO/DMA generator is implemented.
+- Control-plane profile emits Renode simulation artifacts including MMIO/DMA device control code, platform descriptions, and peripheral models for end-to-end testing.